microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Defender for Cloud Academy.md

 ---

 ## Microsoft Defender for Cloud
-Explore Microsoft Defender Defender for Cloud videos with demos delivered directly to partners, relevant certifications, and further resources.
+Explore Microsoft Defender for Cloud videos with demos delivered directly to partners, relevant certifications, and further resources.

 #### Stay connected with the [Microsoft Defender for Cloud Blog](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/bg-p/MicrosoftDefenderCloudBlog).🔗